 To Stain or Not to Stain?

-Do you want to bring out the natural look of the wood?
-Staining is probably not for you.
-If you like the natural aesthetic but desire a lighter shade, you can apply a product like Bona Nordic Seal or Pallmann Pall-X Whiteseal for a lighter effect without staining.
+If you like the natural wood aesthetic but desire a lighter shade, you can apply a product like Bona Nordic Seal for a lighter effect without staining.

 Do you have a species other than oak?
 If you have maple, walnut, cherry, or hickory floors in good condition, many flooring professionals recommend forgoing stain and applying a finish that protects the wood and highlights the natural occurring coloration and grain patterns.

 You can apply stain to these wood species, but they require special consideration.
 Rubio, for instance, offers many stain colors for pine, hickory, walnut, and hard maple.
-If you have something other than oak installed, the best thing you can do is find a knowledgeable flooring professional to walk you through your staining options.

 White and red oak flooring are always good candidates for staining.
 You can alter the color of oak in many ways.
 Just remember that it’s all but impossible to make oak flooring mimic the look of an exotic wood species.